 - But the Lord is faithful, who will strengthen you and keep you from the evil one.

-- And we were – and are – convinced in the Lord concerning you, that you both are doing and will do the things we command.
+- And we are *convinced in the Lord concerning you, that you both are doing and will do the things we command.

 Those who walk improperly

-- For you yourselves did – and do – know how it’s necessary to imitate us, because we weren’t behaving improperly(6)“behaving improperly” see note on previous verse. among you.
+- For you yourselves have known how it’s necessary to imitate us, because we weren’t behaving improperly(4)“behaving improperly” see note on previous verse. among you.